What Is Electronic Signature Software and What Are the Benefits?

 Are electronic signatures legal?
 Yes, they are.
 In 2000, the Electronic Communications Act declared that electronic signatures were legal and could be used to sign legal documents.
 Additionally, the UK adheres to the European Union’s ‘eIDAS regulation’ that came into force on the 1st of July 2016, and ensured that all electronic signatures were legally binding.
 The UK’s legal model is a tiered system, therefore qualified electronic signatures are valid, legally binding, and can be submitted in court.
 Anything below the qualified status can also be submitted but may need further evidence.

 Clearly using electronic signatures is a serious business, so how do you protect yourself?
 Are eSignatures safe?

 Electronic signatures are safe; however, it is important that you do your research into which electronic signature software you will use.
 They create a unique fingerprint showing the authenticity of a signed document and any attempts to tamper with the signature will be visible.
 All of the interactions should be 100% encrypted and good electronic signature software will ensure there is an audit trail and authenticate a signer’s identity to offer protection and security.

 Benefits of Electronic Signatures

 What are the benefits of electronic signatures?
 They include being legally binding and secure, as well as being enforced in nearly every industrialised country in the world.
 They’re also incredibly efficient and cost-effective.
 An excellent electronic signature software will also be able to boost contract speed, offer your business enhanced security and lower transaction costs.

 At Virtual Cabinet, our eSignatures are compatible with many file types with unlimited usage.
-We have 45,000 customers worldwide who trust and use our electronic signature software every day.
+We have over 70,000 customers worldwide who trust and use our electronic signature software every day.
 Want to join them?
 Then why not book a free demo to try it out for yourself.